- Women’s Imaging National Subspecialty Lead, Radiology Partners

 First, get your annual mammogram for those over 40 as recommended by major health institutions such as the USPSTF and American College of Radiology.
 Additionally, scheduling regular clinical exams may assist with early detection and identification of breast problems.

 Second, know your risk factors for developing breast cancer - such as family history and breast density - which help your health providers facilitate more rigorous screening techniques if necessary, including genetic testing, 3D imaging, and possibly, breast MRI.
-Maintaining a healthy active lifestyle is also critical to reducing risk of many medical diseases, including breast cancer.
+Maintaining a healthy active lifestyle is also critical to reducing the risk of many medical diseases, including breast cancer.

 Lastly, being your own advocate and knowing your own body is essential to maintaining breast health.
 Pay attention to changes in your breasts with self-examinations and be familiar with monthly changes in your breasts that might coincide with your menstrual cycle.